Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 Regadless of the small amount of UI and settings that we have put on the page, I am sure you will want to try the result on a real device now.
 So, in the next step, let’s see how easy it is to deploy this native app.

-### Deploy your app on a device using the companion app
+### Step 3.
+Deploy your app on a device using the companion app

 The AppBuilder NativeScript companion app makes it easy to test your app on real devices, without the need to manage SDKs or deal with complex provisioning options.